Virtual Learning in 2021: The 7 Trends to Look out for

 Internal recruiting is a win-win.
 Companies that are known to promote from within or facilitate internal transfers are attractive to employees, who consistently express interest in skill-building and career-advancement opportunities.
 Organizations benefit by retaining top performers, reducing recruiting and hiring costs, and reducing employee turnover.
 LinkedIn’s 2020 Global Talent Trends report called recruiting and L&D “the new power couple” and encouraged businesses to implement or improve their formal internal hiring processes.
 One suggestion: Map current employees’ skills and link them with upskilling opportunities.

-In May 2020, McKinsey predicted that reskilling would become even more central to companies hoping to emerge strong and resilient from the COVID crisis.
-The ability to “produce and deliver digital content rapidly to a broad base of employees” will enable companies to build skills needed for the “distance economy,” adjust to changes in how people work, eat, shop, and travel—and cope with shifts in global supply chains, according to McKinsey.
+In May, McKinsey predicted that reskilling will become even more central to companies hoping to emerge strong and resilient from the COVID crisis.
+The ability to “produce and deliver digital content rapidly to a broad base of employees” will enable companies to build skills needed for the “distance economy,” adjust to changes in how people work, eat, shop, and travel — and cope with shifts in global supply chains, according to McKinsey.
 Companies that reskill with an eye to helping employees in key parts of their business respond well to changes and will be positioned to respond effectively to whatever challenges the COVID and post-COVID eras present.